-- 4 Responsible investment >

-- 5 Community engagement and investment >

-- 6 Good governance and responsible business practices >
+- 1 Making health and financial security accessible > - 5 Community engagement and investment > - 6 Good governance and responsible business practices >

 3 Strategic Pillar: Building social capital

 We are committed to building both our own human capital and our social capital with our broader stakeholders.
 We do this by promoting diversity in representation and thought, and fostering a culture of inclusion and a sense of belonging within our organisation.
 As an organisation, we depend not only on the trust of our people, but also the trust of the external world.
 As we develop our digital capabilities, we prioritise digital responsibility throughout our organisation.
 Our focus on the needs and interests of our users is central to our investment in new technologies, shaping how we interact with them and handle their personal data as our capabilities progress.